canola323/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+   the closure is being used at newRoll

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+   the newRoll can change but the name will stay the same.

 c.
 What is the lexical scope of `newRoll`?

+   newRoll can only be accessed by a function.

 ### Task 3 - Stretch Goals